Practical Insights into Fair Comparison and Evaluation Frame for Neutral-Atom Compilers

 \subsection{Adapter Scripts}

-Having defined the \hyperref[subsec:Evaluator]{Evaluator}, its metric computation methodology, and the common circuit representation RSQASM have been defined, the remaining challenge is to translate compiler-specific outputs into RSQASM, i.e., into the unified representation introduced in this work.
+With the \hyperref[subsec:Evaluator]{Evaluator}, its metric computation methodology, and the common circuit representation RSQASM now defined, the remaining challenge is to translate compiler-specific outputs into RSQASM, i.e., into the unified representation introduced in this work.
 This requires exposing and interpreting the intermediate representations of the considered compilers in order to recover information that is not preserved explicitly in their final outputs, such as omitted single-qubit gates, implicit qubit placements, or compiler-specific shuttling constraints.
 It further requires translating compiler-specific coordinate systems into the evaluator grid.

 To demonstrate the feasibility of this process, we provide reference translation tools for the selected compilers, denoted \textit{Adapter Scripts}.
 Each adapter receives compiler-specific artifacts together with the corresponding architecture description as input and produces (i) a unified architecture file and (ii) an RSQASM representation.
 These outputs can then be processed by the \textit{Evaluator} under identical assumptions.